Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 2 - (Appearance)/Bordes-Number_06/Border.md

 - initial,inherit,unset:
 Appears normally;

-## visibility:
+## Visibility:
 Translating to visibility, it is a specific command for user observation.
 Whether it can be seen or not;

 ### Types of Visibility
 - unset, inherit, initial, visible:
 Appear normally to the user;
 - invisible, hidden:
 Disappear from the user's screen;
 - display: none or hidden:
-disappear from the user's screen as well.
+disappear from the user's screen as well;